 Grafana does this by helping to visualize the metrics that Kubernetes produces.
 Because Grafana's flexibility allows you to create multiple visualizations for multiple types of metrics, you can easily get the insights you need to achieve deep observability, even in the most complex of environments.

 To prove the point, this article walks through what Grafana does and why it matters.
-We also explain how to set up Grafana in Kubernetes and how to make the most of Grafana as part of your Kubernetes observability stack.
+We also explain how to set up Grafana in Kubernetes clusters and how to make the most of Grafana as part of your Kubernetes observability stack.

 What is Grafana?